catseye/Tamsin/doc/Tamsin.markdown

 be possible or practical to implement in Tamsin.
 See Appendix C for a list.

 In fact, we have been using the `$` module already!
 But our usage of it has been hidden under some syntactic sugar.
+For example, `"k"` is actually...

     | main = $:expect(k).
     + k